udacity/create-your-own-adventure/english/in-matrix/matrix.md

+You wake up to a knock at the door.

 You suddenly realize that everything looks greener than usual.

 You start to think why is everything so much greener than it used to be.